mckinsey/vizro/vizro-core/docs/pages/user-guides/run.md

 [`Vizro`][vizro.Vizro] accepts `**kwargs` that are passed through to `Dash`.
 This enables you to configure the underlying Dash app using the same [arguments that are available](https://dash.plotly.com/reference#dash.dash) in `Dash`.
 For example, in a deployment context, some of the below arguments may be useful:

-- `url_base_pathname`: serve your Vizro app at a specific path rather than at the domain root, e.g. if you host your dashboard at http://www.example.com/my_dashboard/ then you would set `url_base_pathname="/my_dashboard/"` .
+- `url_base_pathname`: serve your Vizro app at a specific path rather than at the domain root.
+For example, if you host your dashboard at http://www.example.com/my_dashboard/ then you would set `url_base_pathname="/my_dashboard/"` .
 - `serve_locally`: set to `False` to [serve Dash component libraries from a Content Delivery Network (CDN)](https://dash.plotly.com/external-resources#serving-dash's-component-libraries-locally-or-from-a-cdn), which reduces load on the server and can improve performance.
 Vizro uses [jsDeliver](https://www.jsdelivr.com/) as a CDN for CSS and JavaScript sources.
 - `assets_external_path`: when `serve_locally=False`, you can also [serve your own assets from a CDN](https://dash.plotly.com/external-resources#load-assets-from-a-folder-hosted-on-a-cdn).